mbelitz/InsectDuration/README.md

 Subdirectory containing trait information for species list, including the species that did not have completed trait information.

 ## Figures
 Subdirectory to save figures to.
 Contains raw .pngs of figures used in manuscript included Supporting Information figures.
+Figure 1 and 2 of main text remained the same, so aare found in main Figures directory.
+The updated figures made as part of revising the manuscript due to reviewer and editor comments can be found in the resubmission subdirectory.

 ## scripts
 Contains R scripts used to generate phenology estimates, run analyses, and generate figures.
 Contains three subdirectories for these three aims.

 ### analyses
 Code to run data analyses (linear mixed models (LMM) and phylogenetic linear mixed models (PLMM))
-- onset_LMM_numObsTerm.R runs script to generate onset LMM and onset PLMM.
+- spatial_PLMM.R runs script to generate onset LMM and onset PLMM.
-- offset_LMM_numObsTerm.R runs script to generate offset LMM and offset PLMM.
+- spatial_PLMM_offset.R runs script to generate offset LMM, offset PLMM, and offset PLMM with spatial term.
-- duration_LMM_numObsTerm.R runs script to generate duration LMM and offset PLMM.
+- spatial_PLMM_duration.R runs script to generate duration LMM, duration PLMM, and duration PLMM with spatial term.
+- seasonalityTrait_byHopkinsLaw.R script to generate Hopkin's-corrected seasonality trait as described in Methods.

 ### figures
 Code to generate figures used in manuscript.
-- interactionFigures.R runs script to generate Figs. 3, 4, & 5
+- model_assumptions.R runs script to generate SI Fig. 2
-- model_assumptions.R runs script to generate SI Fig. 1
+- MoransI_Fig.R script to generate SI Fig. 1
-- R2_Fig.R runs script to generate SI Fig. 3
+- R2_Fig.R runs script to generate SI Fig. 4
-- random_effects_posteriorDistributions.r runs scrip to generate SI Fig. 2
+- RandomEffects_Figure.r runs script to generate SI Fig. 3
+- interaction_plots_duration.R script to generate Fig. 5
+- interaction_plots_offset.R script to generate Fig. 4
+- interaction_plots_onset.R script to generate Fig. 3
 - studyArea.R holds code to generate Fig. 2
 - studySpp.R has the code to generate Fig. 1